skwp/dotfiles/README.md

  * delimitMate - automatically closes quotes
  * syntastic - automatic syntax checking when you save the file
  * repeat - adds '.' (repeat command) support for complex commands like surround.vim. i.e. if you perform a surround and hit '.', it will Just Work (vim by default will only repeat the last piece of the complex command)
+ * endwise - automatically closes blocks (if/end)
+ * autotag - automatically creates tags for fast sourcecode browsing. use ctrl-[ over a symbol name to go to its definition
+ * matchit - helps with matching brackets, improves other plugins

 Adding your own vim plugins